oktetlabs/test-environment/doc/sphinx/pages/group_trc.rst

 The above code specifies certain conditions in which the test is expected to fail.
 To be specific '(num >= 5) and (val < 3)'.
 Special characters must be escaped.

 Values are passed to the trc tool (or trc.sh wrapper script} as --tag=num:3.
+TRC supports only numeric tag values.

 Supported operators are ( operator : representation):